 Thomas said he is open to a sale if he gets an offer.

-WIS was unable to contact the owners of the Jones Street or the 2319 Waites Road properties.
+WIS was unable to contact the owner of the 2319 Waites Road property.

 During an interview with neighbors, WIS found Jim Hiott while he was working on his family’s three properties on Monticello Road in October.